someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 ### First steps

-Now that we've set up our project, we can start creating our infrastructure app.
+Now that we've set up our project environment and thought about what we would like to build, we can start creating our infrastructure app.

 Let's start with a very short 7 lines demo app, just to test that our environment is set up correctly.
 When we've got that working, we'll add the code for our infrastructure app.